TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 ### Result Page

 The result page will be shown to the user at the end of the quiz.
-It will show the final calculated score from the quiz potentially with a simple breakdown showing the number of questions answered correctly, questions answered incorrectly.
+It will show the final calculated score from the quiz with some text stating well done!

 The player will then have a button to take them to the leaderboard and show them if/where their score has ranked.